 To build a green structure, more time is needed because it is difficult to find the materials needed.
 In most cases, the clients end up delaying the construction.

-Green building is definitely something that everyone should take part in.
+Green building is something that everyone should take part in.
 This doesn’t mean you too have to rebuild your home completely.
 You can always start with a few changes within your home, such as cutting down your energy usage.
 This way, you save not only money; you will also make a huge impact on the environment.